You asked, we answered.

 Yes.
 The front and rear suspension have adjustable rebound controls that change the rate the suspension re-extends after an impact.
 They also feature spring preload adjustment to soften or stiffen the suspension.
 You’ll find instructions and recommendations in the user manual that comes with the bike.

-If you are riding your 2X2 on the road (Adventure and Dual Use models only) you will typically need a driver’s licence (check your local licensing requirements).
+If you are riding your 2X2 on the road (Adventure and Dual Use models only) you will typically need a driver’s license (check your local licensing requirements).
 However, if you are using it as an off-road, unregistered vehicle, or riding the off-road 2X2 or 2X2 Work Bike, you likely won’t need a license (but again, check your local laws).